aerospike-community/aerospike-linqpad-driver/README.md

 9. This panel are the options regarding timeout values.
 Each field will have a tooltip explaining the field.
 10. If enabled, “send key” sends the user-defined key in addition to hash digest on both reads and writes.
 If the key is sent on a write, the key will be stored with the record on the server and returned to the client on primary and secondary index queries.
 11. If enabled, queries are expected to return less than 100 records per node and the servers will optimize the queries for a small record set.
 12. If enabled, compression is used (only applies to Self-Managed clusters).
-This field is disabled for Cloud connections.
 13. Controls how “operate” API function behaves.
 For more information [click-here](https://aerospike.com/docs/apidocs/csharp/html/f_aerospike_client_writepolicy_respondallops).
 14. Enables the Document/JSON feature.
 See Document API section above.
 If disabled, collections are treated as .net collections.
 15. If enabled, the internal Aerospike API debugging/trace is enabled.